rotabull/rotabull-release-helper/README.md

 ### `action-type`

 **Required** The name of the person to greet.
-Either "promote" or "release"
+Either "promote" or "release" or "check-status"

 ### `heroku-api-key`